egoist/docute/docs/plugins.md

     docsearch({
       apiKey: 'You API Key',
       indexName: 'Your Index Name',
-      // algolia docsearch allows you to search with tag filter
-      tags: ['english', 'zh-Hans', 'zh-Hant'],
-      // this plugin does require a url too
+      // this plugin requires a url too
-      // where docsearch fetches contents
+      // it indicates where docsearch fetches contents
       url: 'https://docute.js.org'
     })
   ]